henryhcheung1/distributed-key-value-go/README.md

-﻿# key value store written in Go
+﻿# Distributed key value store written in Go

 This project focuses on implementing data partitioning (sharding), replication, and failover for a simple key value store.